infinitepower18/WSA-Sideloader/README.md

 ### Windows Subsystem for Android is no longer available on Microsoft Store.
 How can I install it?
 Microsoft has discontinued Windows Subsystem for Android, however you can find archives of the official builds [here](https://github.com/MustardChef/WSAPackages/releases).

-As it's no longer being updated by Microsoft there's no guarantee it will work properly on future versions of the OS>
+As it's no longer being updated by Microsoft there's no guarantee it will work properly on future versions of the OS.

 ### The APK installation fails with the error message "No connection could be made because the target machine actively refused it"
 This is a [bug](https://github.com/microsoft/WSA/issues/136) with the subsystem itself, restarting the PC will usually fix it.